 You may choose to store your completed reflective discussion and confirmation forms in either paper or electronic format.
 You should still respect the fact that these forms contain personal data about your reflective discussion partner and confirmer.

 You will receive your formal notification that your revalidation application has opened no later than 60 days before your application is due to be submitted.
 You will need to submit your application through the NMC online portal NMC Online, and you can do this at any point during the 60 days, but it must be completed by the first day of the month in which your application is due.

 You must ensure you pay your fee before your revalidation application date.
 If you have a direct debit already set up this will be collected at the usual time – even if the direct debit date is after your revalidation application date.

 Once you have completed the application process and have paid your fee you will receive a receipt to confirm that your registration has been renewed via an email from the NMC.
 You can log onto your NMC Online account to see your confirmed registration status.
 You should keep your revalidation evidence and the contact details of the people you had your reflective and confirmation discussions with safely filed, as you may need to refer to them again.

 Make sure you have:

-Don’t forget that you will need to provide and upload evidence to support your application for exceptional circumstances and the guidance clearly outlines what this is.
+Don’t forget that you will need to provide and upload evidence to support your application and the guidance clearly outlines what this is.
 It is also very important to complete your application for support as soon as possible once your application to revalidate opens.
 This will give the NMC time to consider your application.
 If the NMC do not accept your application, you will need to meet the revalidation requirements in order to renew your registration.